SAP-archive/BUILD/README.md

 Go to [http://localhost:9000](http://localhost:9000) in Chrome browser and click Join

 _If you're having a problem installing, you can create a bug or ask a question using the [BUILD Issue Tracker](https://github.com/SAP/BUILD/issues), contact contribute.build@sap.com or tweet our twitter account [buildwithbuild](https://twitter.com/buildwithbuild) and we will reach out to you._

-# Make a Contribution
-We encourage contributions of any sort, including bug reports, feature requests, and new features.
-For more information, see our [Contribution Guidelines](https://github.wdf.sap.corp/Norman/Norman/wiki/Contribution-Guidelines).

 # Licenses